 Pneumonia usually starts when you breathe the germs into your lungs.
-You may be more likely to get the disease after having a cold or the flu.
-These illnesses make it hard for your lungs to fight infection, so it is easier to get pneumonia.
+You may be more likely to get the disease after having a cold or influenza (flu).
+These illnesses make it harder for your lungs to fight infection, so it is easier to get pneumonia.
 Having a long-term, or chronic, disease like asthma, heart disease, cancer, or diabetes also makes you more likely to get pneumonia.

 What are the symptoms?

 Symptoms of pneumonia may include:

 - Cough.
 You will likely cough up mucus (sputum) from your lungs.
 Mucus may be rusty or green or tinged with blood.